solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     ![In the Event Hub compatible endpoint settings, the endpoint connection string is selected.](media/azure-iot-hub-endpoint.png 'The Event Hub-compatible endpoint')

 9. In the Consumer Groups section, add a new consumer group named **telemetry** by entering the name into the **Create new consumer group** textbox.
-IoT Hub will automatically register this consumer group--which we will use in Exercise 3--without you needing to save.
+IoT Hub will automatically save and register this consumer group, which we will use in Exercise 3.

     ![In the Event Hub Consumer Groups settings, a new telemetry consumer group is added.](media/azure-iot-hub-consumer-group.png 'Consumer Groups')